Skip to main content

 Myanmar Tea (Laphet Yay)

-Strong black tea with condensed milk and sugar, served hot or iced.
-Central to tea shop culture where locals gather to chat and snack.
+Strong black tea with condensed milk and sugar, hot or iced.
+It anchors tea shop life, where people sit to talk and snack.

 teaHot